7orivorian/Wraith/README.md

 }
 ```

-For an event to be cancelable, it must either
+For an event to be cancelable, it must either:

 * Extend the `Cancelable` class